 The next higher level called “Important Intangible Cultural Property” (jūyō mukei bunkazai) can only be designated on national level.
 Furthermore, when it is a person designated as such, they are informally referred to as “Living National Treasure” (ningen kokuhō).
 These persons receive a special grant of two million yen a year to help protect their properties.

-As these designations are all fixed in a law, the terminology must adhered to at all times with great accuracy and must not be used for someone who is in fact not.
+As these designations are all fixed in a law, the terminology must adhered to at all times with great accuracy and must not be confused with other certificates or titles.